 Winter meals feel like care — not just recipes.

-What is the healthiest food to eat in winter in India?
+Which fruit is best to eat during winter in India?

-Yes.
-Most winter fruits are naturally rich in Vitamin C, antioxidants and minerals that support immunity.
+Which winter fruits are rich in Vitamin C?

 Final Thoughts